SandyRodger/RB130-139/blocks.md

 p results # => [0, 1, 3, 6, 10, 15]
 ```
-The block is invoked within the `for_each_in` method and shouldn't have access to the `results` array, but it does through closure.
+The block is invoked within the `for_each_in` method and shouldn't normally have access to the `results` array, but it does through closure.

 When methods return Procs we can do cool things :
 ```ruby